History of Heritage Day

 For years, Nova Scotians had been asking for a mid-winter break.
 On December 5, 2013, the province introduced legislation to make the third Monday in February a brand new statutory holiday, beginning in 2015.

-Once all the entries were collected, a three-member panel was convened to review the students’ submissions and select 12 to use for the next 12 years.
-The panelists included:
+Once all the entries were collected, a three-member panel was convened to review the students’ submissions and select 12 honourees to commemorate for the next 12 years.

 Thanks to the students’ feedback and the panel’s input, the holiday was given the name “Nova Scotia Heritage Day” and a list of honourees was created, including Viola Desmond, who was selected as the holiday’s very first honouree.